Using the Dual MF Film

 the length down the empty film channel.
 (See image on the left.)

-#3 - Due to the tight design tolerances of the T-Lock,
+#3 - Due to the tight design tolerances of

-will not hold itself within the film holding channel.
+channel, it will not hold itself within the film holding channel.
 If you insert it at an angle, it may not hold

 well and may cause premature wear of the T-Lock.

-Grasp both ends of the T-Lock at the “ears”.
-Align it so that it is perpendicular
+Grasp both ends of the T-Lock at the

 to the sides of the Dual MF Film Holder’s